HISTORY OF THE KIRKING OF THE TARTANS

 Historically, the story is a bit more varied.
 The popular legend goes as follows:

-On July 25, 1745, the young Prince Charles Edward Stewart, “Bonnie Prince Charlie” returned from exile in France and landed at Lochnanaugh in Scotland where he began to enlist the Highland Clans for an unsuccessful attempt to dethrone George II of England and to restore the Scottish throne to the Royal House of Stewart.
+On July 25, 1745, the young Prince Charles Edward Stewart, “Bonnie Prince Charlie,” returned from exile in France and landed at Lochnanaugh in Scotland.
+There, he began to enlist the Highland Clans for an unsuccessful attempt to dethrone George II of England and restore the Scottish throne to the Royal House of Stewart.

-During the 36 years following the Disarming Act of 1746 when the Hanoverian English government strictly enforced this ban, during the Sunday service Scottish Highlanders would touch the hidden piece of tartan cloth under their clothes when the minister gave the benediction or kirkin’, thus rededicating themselves to God and their Scottish heritage.
+During the 36 years following the earlier Disarming Act of 1746, when the Hanoverian English government starting with George I strictly enforced this ban, during the Sunday service, it was said that Scottish Highlanders would touch the hidden piece of tartan cloth under their clothes when the minister gave the benediction or kirkin’, thus rededicating themselves to God and their Scottish heritage.

-A curious wrinkle in this legend is that many people in Scotland don’t know this so-called “history” about the Kirkin’.
-It is difficult to find an unbroken line of history tracing the practice back specifically to this origin in the mid-18th century.
+A curious wrinkle in this legend is that none of my friends in Scotland know this so-called “history” about the Kirkin’.
+It isn’t easy to find an unbroken line of history tracing back the practice specifically to this origin in the mid-18th century.

-While often celebrated on Reformation Sunday near the last Sunday in October – to connect it with the anniversary of Martin Luther‘s nailing the 95 Theses to the Wittenberg Door on October 31, 1517 — Kirkin’s are also celebrated at other times of the year, as on St. Andrew’s Day – the patron saint of Scotland – on November 30, and Tartan Day on April 6.
-In 1954, the Kirkin‘ service was moved to the National Cathedral (Episcopal) in Washington – home of the Episcopal Diocese of Washington – where it is still held to the present day.
+Kirkin’s are often celebrated on Reformation Sunday near the last Sunday in October – to connect it with the anniversary of Martin Luther‘s nailing the 95 Theses to the Wittenberg Door on October 31, 1517.
+Kirkin’s are also celebrated at other times of the year, such as on St. Andrew’s Day – the patron saint of Scotland – on November 30, and Tartan Day on April 6.
+In 1952, the Kirkin‘ service was moved to the National Cathedral in Washington – home of the Episcopal Diocese of Washington – where it is still held to the present day.

 Bill MacPetro, your friendly neighborhood historian